Learn more about the vibrant and diverse communities that make up the Monterey Peninsula.

 Navigating the Monterey Peninsula

 No matter where you live in the Monterey area you will be part of a vibrant, diverse community.
-For more information on each town please visit the website links included in their descriptions.
-Feel free to contact the Office of Student Services as well at firstname.lastname@example.org or 831-647-4128.
+For more information on each town, please see the descriptions and links below.
+Feel free to contact the Office of Student Services at email@example.com or 831-647-4128.